agentcoinorg/AutoTx/README.md

 5. Start local environment
 > poetry run start-env

 The above command will start a local blockchain node that is a fork of the `FORK_RPC_URL` node.
+To stop it simply run `poetry run stop-env`.
-Addresses and private keys of test accounts that are loaded up with Ether will be printed to the console.

-Make sure to copy a private key and set it as the `USER_PRIVATE_KEY` environment variable or just use the default one from the `.env.example` file.
+Addresses and private keys of test accounts loaded with ETH are deterministic and will be printed to the docker container's logs.
+The first test account's private key is set as the `USER_PRIVATE_KEY` environment variable by default in the `.env.example` file.

 ### Environment variables:
 - `USER_PRIVATE_KEY` - The private key of the user's wallet.
 Used for loading up other accounts with Ether.